 Sew your strips together on one long edge.

-Press the seam to the darker side.
+Press seam to the darker fabric.

 Cut the sewn strip into blocks that are the same measurement that you cut the original strips.
 I started with 2-1/2 inch strips, so I cut 2-1/2 inch pieces from the strips.
 These will make 4-inch finished quilt blocks.